myfempy

 You can use either of two python development environments to run myfempy

-Python packages required for using myfempy
+Basic python packages required for using myfempy

 >> pip install numpy, cython, scipy, vedo

-Outhers prerequisites
+Others prerequisites

 >> pip install --upgrade gmsh